 Take note of the following information when connecting the pump to the vacuum system.
-Refer to Section 7.5 for details of the accessories mentioned below.
+Refer to Section 7.4 for details of the accessories mentioned below.

-- For optimum pumping speeds, ensure that the pipeline connected to the inlet-port is as short as possible and has an internal diameter not less than the inlet-port diameter. - Support the vacuum pipelines to prevent loading of the coupling-joints. - If necessary, incorporate flexible bellows in the system pipelines to reduce the transmission of vibration and to prevent loading of coupling-joints.
-If using flexible bellows, ensure that the bellows have a maximum
+- For optimum pumping speeds, ensure that the pipeline connected to the inlet-port is as short as possible and has an internal diameter not less than the inlet-port diameter. - Support the vacuum pipelines to prevent loading of the coupling-joints.

-- Use a suitable inlet catchpot if pumping condensable vapours or if using the pump for very dusty applications. - Ensure that sealing surfaces are clean and scratch-free.
+- If necessary, incorporate flexible bellows in the system pipelines to reduce the transmission of vibration and to prevent loading of coupling-joints.
+If you using flexible bellows, ensure that bellows are used which have a maximum pressure rating which is greater than the highest pressure that can be generated in the system.
+It is recommended that Edwards flexible bellows are used. - Use a suitable inlet catchpot if pumping condensible vapours or if using the pump for very dusty applications. - Ensure that sealing surfaces are clean and scratch-free.